-- (a) A Representative Councillor may resign from the Representative Council by written notice addressed to the GSA Board. - (b) A person ceases to be a Representative Councillor if they; - (i) resign; - (ii) die; - (iii) cease to meet the eligibility requirements in rule 9.7; - (iv) become a GSA Board member; - (v) are removed from office by unanimous decision of the GSA Board, provided 7 days' written notice of the proposed dismissal has been sent to all Representative Councillors; - (vi) fail to attend three Representative Council meetings in a twelvemonth period (other than urgent Representative Council meetings) without leave of absence pursuant to rule 9.5; or - (vii) are convicted of an indictable offence.
+- (a) A Representative Councillor may resign from the Representative Council by written notice addressed to the GSA Board. - (b) A person ceases to be a Representative Councillor, and a casual vacancy is created, if they; - (i) resign; - (ii) die; - (iii) cease to meet the eligibility requirements in rule 9.2(a); - (iv) become a GSA Board member; - (v) are removed by special resolution of the Members; - (vi) are removed from office pursuant to rule 9.11 by unanimous decision of the GSA Board, provided seven days' written notice of the proposed dismissal has been sent to all Representative Councillors; - (vii) fail to attend three Representative Council meetings in a twelvemonth period (other than urgent Representative Council meetings) without leave of absence pursuant to rule 9.14; - (viii) fail to acknowledge receipt of GSA's on-boarding correspondence in writing within one month of receiving the correspondence; or - (ix) are convicted of an indictable offence.